campbe13/110-2023-java/JavaStyleGuide.md

 ```
 /* start of a comment block
 * can be multi line or single line
-* up to end of a comment
+* requires the next line to end it
 */
 ```